S1.E5.Shoe_Horn

 “A movie,” Jace said with a shrug.

 “One you saw inside?
-Oh, that Timecop movie, yeah… Don’t worry about that.”
+Ooh, that Timecop movie, yeah… Don’t worry about that.”

 “Why not?
-If we could time travel so easily, why couldn’t there be some group of time protector… people who might come after us because we keep messing with junk?”
+If we could time travel so easily, why couldn’t there be some group of time protector… guys who might come after us because we keep messing with junk?”

 “Not a chance.
-Even if there were people like that, or robots or something, time is so vast.
+Even if there were people, or robots that did that, time is so vast.
 How would they pin us down, or the minuscule changes we must be making?”

-“You actively find something to freak out about, huh?
+“You actively find things to freak out about, don’t you?
 It’s all taken care of!”

 “Taken care of, Jace!
 Let’s just have a nice night of video games and get ready to be at King Arcade all day tomorrow, while it has that new amusement park smell.”

-“Well… I guess a video game marathon isn’t that bad of an idea.”
+“Well… I guess a video game marathon isn’t something I can complain about.”

-“Open the cases, take a look at my picks.”
+“Open the cases and take a look at my picks.”

-“That’s the best of the first three.
-I didn’t get that one on Nintendo.
-I forget if that version of the second one was censored like the first one, didn’t want to risk it.”
+“That’s the best of the original three.
+I forget if the Nintendo version of the second game was censored like the first one, so I didn’t want to risk it.”

 Jace moved onto the Super Nintendo stack, and pulled out the one at the top from the plastic clips inside the case.
-Its instruction manual was particularly beat-up.
+Its instruction manual was particularly beaten up.

 “Super Mario World.
-A requirement,” Wes continued.
-“Gotta take turns, but it’s still a great two-player game.
+Required learning,” Wes continued.
+“Gotta take turns, but it’s still a great multiplayer game.
 Mario’s transition to 16-bits was perfect, and defined the appearance of the characters and enemies for all time.
-Oh… and that one is a flagship Zelda title, Link to the Past.
+And that one is a flagship Zelda title, Link to the Past.
 It’s the only game I got that’s single player, but that’s okay.
 It will give you something to do when I’m out.
 It has one of the best ever, most explorable overworlds.
 And… Super Mario Kart, first in the series.
-Just so we have a racing game.
-I hope the Mode 7 psuedo-3-D graphics don’t make you sick.
+Just so we have a racing title.
+I hope the Mode 7 psuedo-3D graphics don’t make you sick.
 They take getting used to.”

-“I’ll try not to make fun of any of these game graphics too much.”
+“I’ll try not to make fun of any of the graphics… too much.”

 “Don’t see why you would.
-A lot of new games still use the style, since 16 and 32-bit is the pinnacle of pixel gaming and can produce some real works of art.”
+A lot of new indie games still use the style, since 16 and 32-bit games were the pinnacles of pixels, and produced some real works of art.”

 “Sure, but I’m talking actual pixels, a limited palette that forces color creativity, and transparency and parallax effects.
-I see the games as having this happy medium that allowed developers to put in just enough detail, leaving some things to the imagination of the player.
-Like, usually your character is small, and in RPGs especially, that have a lot of text and dialogue, you ‘own’ the guys you control.
-Every bit of their look and personality isn’t shoved in your face.
-I dunno, this era of games always felt like they had the perfect balance to me.
-Even as I moved on when 3-D games took over and it was all about who had the best graphics, I always went back to my ‘comfort games’ from the old days.”
+For me, these games exist in a happy middle ground that allowed developers to put in just enough detail, while leaving many things to the player’s imagination.
+Like, usually your character is small—and in RPGs especially, that have a lot of dialogue, you ‘own’ the guys you control.
+Their complete personalities and looks aren’t shoved in your face.
+For me, that’s why games from this era always had the perfect balance.
+Even as I moved on when 3D took over and it became all about who had the best graphics, I often went back to my ‘comfort titles’ from the old days.”

-“And what about your Game Boy?
-The graphics on that thing are so primitive.”
+“What about your Game Boy?
+The graphics on that thing are really basic.”

-“Still playing the one I got you?
-You’re not relying on your phone games, right?”
+“Still playing the one I got you, and not just relying on your phone games?”

 Jace shrugged.
 “I got kind of bored of Tetris.”

 “Come on, Jace!
-Haven’t you played any of those hundreds of new ‘retro’ games, or compilations of actual ones?
+Haven’t you played any of those hundreds of new ‘retro’ games you just mentioned, or compilations of actual ones?
 Not everything has to be full of a million polygons, HDR, bloom, lip-syncing, and orchestrated soundtracks.
-Lower your expectations and you’ll be surprised what game companies can pull off in 1995.”
+Lower your expectations, and you’ll be surprised what game companies can pull off in 1995.”

-“What about computer games?
-Do they look better?”
+“Hey, what about computer games?
+Do those look better?”

-Since Jace was now in one of his brooding, thoughtful moods, Wes cut the snark.
+Since Jace was now the one brooding and lost in his thoughts, Wes cut the snark.

-“Okay, you got like two seconds to put it in!”
-Wes said as Jace’s fighter kicked away the last of his guy’s health.
-"Down-down, forward-forward, low punch!
-Easy!”
+“Okay, ya got like two seconds to put it in!”
+Wes said before Jace’s fighter kicked away the last of his guy’s health.
+“Down-down, forward-forward, low punch!”

 Surprising himself, Jace executed the combination flawlessly, and watched as his movie star combatant, Johnny Cage, ripped the enemy ninja, Scorpion, in half at the torso, pulling him away from his legs without effort as blood spurted everywhere.

 “First fatality of the night, bud!”
 Wes congratulated him.
-“Man, I forgot how hard they were to pull off in these early MKs.
-So… should we move on?”
+“Whew, I forgot how hard they were to pull off in these early MKs.
+So, you ready to move on?”

-“Can we do something a little slower-paced for a bit…?”
+“Can we do something a little slower-paced for a bit?”
 Jace huffed.
-“I think it’s been about three hours of this and Gunstar and Mario Kart.
-Time to take it easy.”
+“I think it’s been about three hours of this, and Gunstar, and Mario Kart.
+I’m ready to take it easy.”

 “Easiest thing I got is Super Mario World.
 Since we take turns in that.”